sunilinteti/billing-system/README.md

 3) I assumed that the userTypes and the discount associated does'nt change often.
 So I have used enums for them.

+In case of any questions please feel free to contact me Email : sunil.inteti@gmail.com, ph: 9958010410